 Sonos S2 features

 Only one specific feature of S2 has so far been outlined, and that's something called 'Room Groups'.
 This allows users to create lasting groups of particular zones that you often use in unison - the lounge and kitchen, perhaps - so that you don't have to do so every time you start playing.
-You'll be able to do this as soon as the Sonos S2 platform launches.
+This feature is live now and is very straightforward in use.

-That doesn't seem terribly exciting in and of itself, but Sonos has also mentioned a few other upgrades that sound much more thrilling even though they've not yet been fully detailed.
+Room Groups is neat but not terribly exciting in and of itself.
+Thankfully, Sonos has also talked up a few other upgrades that sound much more thrilling even though they've not yet been fully detailed.

 The big one as far as we're concerned is an increase in audio bandwidth that will enable the introduction of "higher resolution technologies for music and home theatre".
 So far, the only specific format talked about is Dolby Atmos, which is a feature of the company's new Arc soundbar, but we're hoping that hi-res FLAC and MQA music is also on the way.

-Sonos also mentions usability enhancements that "make it easier to get to the music and content you love" and that "coming soon, we’ll add further enhancements that will allow an ever more connected and personal experiences on Sonos".
+Sonos also mentions usability enhancements that "make it easier to get to the music and content you love" but, to be quite honest, the S2 app doesn't seem to be a huge departure from its predecessor.
+It's certainly got a lighter, cleaner design, but the changes aren't what we'd describe as transformative.
+Still, the Sonos app was already very good, and Sonos promises that "coming soon, we’ll add further enhancements that will allow an ever more connected and personal experiences on Sonos".

 New Sonos S2 products

 The fact that Sonos had specifically said that new products introduced after May will have S2 pre-installed told us that new products were on the way, and our bet was that one of the first out of the gates would be a Dolby Atmos soundbar to replace the fairly aged Playbar.